 Needless to say, it is not enough to just say the words “information governance” and be immediately heard.
 It takes work to dive into your organization’s unique IG needs and see how you and your specific skills can benefit the organization.
 However, it is worth the effort as you benefit from increased visibility and can truly impact your organization for good.

 Where should you start?
 The first thing every HIM professional should do is perform an internal audit of current practices.
-Identify places where you see effective IG and gaps in policies, procedures and practices.
+Identify places where your organization is using IG in healthcare effectively and identify gaps in policies, procedures and practices.
 It is important that your audit highlights both the good and bad so you can ensure you do not alienate your organization.
 Plus, it’s a great opportunity to ensure people get proper credit where credit is due.
 However, along with celebrating successes, do not be afraid to be radically honest with yourself and your organization when it comes to analyzing areas of weakness and need.

 Once you complete an effective audit of your organization’s IG practices, you should identify opportunities where you could improve policies, reduce costs and ensure compliance.
 The next key step is to map these opportunities to your organization’s strategic initiatives.
 This step is often forgotten by many IG professionals.